A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Review of Cognitive Biases

 \paragraph{Debiasing techniques} Delaying final judgment and slowing down work has been found to decrease confirmation bias in several studies \citep{spengler1995scientist,parmley2006effects}.
 User interfaces for rule learning should thus give the user not only the opportunity to save or mark interesting rules, but also allow the user to review and edit the model at a later point in time.
 An example rule learning system with this specific functionality is EasyMiner \citep{vojivr2018easyminer}.

 \citet{wolfe2008locus} successfully experimented with providing subjects with explicit guidelines for considering evidence both for and against a hypothesis.
-Provision of ``balanced" instructions to search evidence for and against a given hypothesis reduced the incidence of myside bias, an effect closely related to confirmation bias, from 50\% exhibited by the control group to a significantly lower 27.5\%.
+Provision of ``balanced'' instructions to search evidence for and against a given hypothesis reduced the incidence of confirmation bias from 50\% exhibited by the control group to a significantly lower 27.5\%.
+The assumption that educating users about cognitive illusions can be an effective debiasing technique for positive test strategy has been empirically validated on a cohort of adolescents by \citet{barberia2013implementation}.

 Similarly, providing explicit guidance combined with modifications of the user interface of the system presenting the rule learning results could also be considered.
-The assumption that educating users about cognitive illusions can be an effective debiasing technique for positive test strategy has been empirically validated on a cohort of adolescents by \citet{barberia2013implementation}.
+For example, in the context of explaining decisions of machine learning systems in the medical domain, \cite{wang2019designing} proposes to show prior probabilities of diagnoses.
+In the context of rule learning, a prior probability for the rule \texttt{IF} $A$ \texttt{AND} $B$ \texttt{THEN} $C$ is the (unconditional) probability $\Pr(C)$ of $C$ occurring in the data.
+This information is already made available by some rule learning systems, but not presented in a form that would be immediately understandable to the domain expert.

+In Figure~\ref{fig:rulematrix} we illustrate this on an interface of the EasyMiner web-based rule learning system \cite{vojivr2018easyminer}, which is featured as a representative of an open source tool used for education purposes (cf.~\cite{grossmann2015fundamentals}).

+Most machine learning systems that allow rule learning output discovered rules in a form similar to what is shown in Figure~\ref{fig:rulematrix} (bottom left), i.e., as implications with associated values of confidence and support (both shown as percentages).

+Although the information shown does not include the prior probabilities, some systems including EasyMiner allow showing a detailed contingency table for the selected rule (Figure~\ref{fig:rulematrix} right).
+This information is sufficient for the user to compute the prior probabilities.
+For the selected rule with the class 'poisonous', this is $(586+3330)/8124=48.2$\%.

+As can be seen, even if supported by some systems, this process involves multiple steps and is inconvenient.
+We therefore suggest to include the prior probabilities into the primary description of the rule, alongside the main interest measures such as support and confidence.
+However, the contingency table has the advantage that the information it presents corresponds to the ``frequency format'', which is usually easier to understand.